MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -OutFile

 Specifies the output file for which this cmdlet saves the response body.
-Enter a path and file name.
+Enter a path and filename.
 If you omit the path, the default is the current location.
 The name is treated as a literal path.
 Names that contain brackets (`[]`) must be enclosed in single quotes (`'`).